tharidlynn/nyc-subway-tracker/README.md

 # NYC-Subway Tracker
-This project was an attempt to rewrite [Building a real time NYC subway tracker with Apache Kafka](https://hackernoon.com/building-a-real-time-nyc-subway-tracker-with-apache-kafka-40d4e09bfe98) in Scala used for educational purposes only.
+This project is heavily inspired by [Building a real time NYC subway tracker with Apache Kafka](https://hackernoon.com/building-a-real-time-nyc-subway-tracker-with-apache-kafka-40d4e09bfe98).

 The MTA NYC-Subway uses [GTFS Realtime](https://developers.google.com/transit/gtfs-realtime/), based on [Protocol Buffers](https://developers.google.com/protocol-buffers/), to track and update the states of the subway train.
 Thus, we need to generate the Scala class from gtfs-realtime.proto and nyct-subway.proto in order to parsing and serializing the MTA responses.